HuuDatDo/SODA/README.md

 ## Overview

-This is an unofficial PyTorch implementation of the paper [SODA: Bottleneck Diffusion Models for Representation Learning](https://arxiv.org/pdf/2311.17901.pdf) by Drew A. Hudson.
+This is an unofficial PyTorch implementation of the paper [SODA: Bottleneck Diffusion Models for Representation Learning](https://arxiv.org/pdf/2311.17901.pdf) by Drew A. Hudson et al (2023).
 Built based on the DDPM source code.

 ![SODA Model Diagram](figure.jpg)